release-it/release-it/README.md

 Using Inquirer.js inside custom hook scripts might cause issues (since release-it also uses this itself).

+## Dry Runs

+Use `--dry-run` to show the interactivity and the commands it _would_ execute.

+→ See [Dry Runs](./docs/dry-runs.md) for more details.

+To print the next version without releasing anything, add the `--release-version` flag.

+To print the changelog without releasing anything, add the `--changelog` flag.

+## Troubleshooting & debugging

+- With `release-it --verbose` (or `-V`), release-it prints the output of every user-defined [hook](#hooks).
+- With `release-it -VV`, release-it also prints the output of every internal command.
+- Use `NODE_DEBUG=release-it:* release-it [...]` to print configuration and more error details.

+Use `verbose: 2` in a configuration file to have the equivalent of `-VV` on the command line.

 ## Plugins

 Since v11, release-it can be extended in many, many ways.
 Here are some plugins: